Nabil593/Nabil593/README.md

 ---

 ## About Me
-I’m Shariea Reza Nabil •——• a passionate self-taught developer who loves learning and exploring new technologies while focusing on building **modern, scalable, and high-performance web applications**.
+I’m Shariea Reza Nabil.
+A passionate self-taught developer who loves learning and exploring new technologies while focusing on building **modern, scalable, and high-performance web applications**.
 Currently sharpening my skills in **Frontend + Full Stack development** with the goal of becoming a **high-level software engineer**.

 ---